Bianna Golodryga: Career

-In December 2016, Golodryga confronted then-Congressman Dana Rohrabacher, a Republican from California, over his defense of Russian President Vladimir Putin.
-At the time, Rohrabacher was considered a candidate to be appointed Secretary of State by then president-elect Donald Trump and was criticizing China for its record on human rights.
+In December 2016, Golodryga confronted Republican then-Congressman Dana Rohrabacher over his defense of Russian president Vladimir Putin.
+At the time, Rohrabacher was considered a candidate to be appointed Secretary of State by American president-elect Donald Trump and was criticizing China for its record on human rights.
 Golodryga then asked about Putin, who has been consistently praised by Trump.
 Rohrabacher answered, "Oh, baloney.
 Where do you come from?
 How can you say that?" to which Golodryga replied, "I come from the former Soviet Union—that's where I came from.
 I came here as a political refugee.
 That's where I came from."
 Rohrabacher appeared flustered and accused Golodryga of being biased before he compared Putin to Mikhail Gorbachev.

 Golodryga is a member of the Council on Foreign Relations.
-She has contributed to the HuffPost, most recently credited as a News and Finance Anchor at Yahoo!.
+She has contributed to the HuffPost, and more recently was a news and finance anchor at Yahoo!.

-In 2015, Golodryga, whose husband was a former Bill Clinton staff member, was selected by Hillary Clinton to conduct Clinton's first interview as a presidential candidate.
-However, Clinton expressed her choice as "Bianna", which was misinterpreted by Clinton's staff as "Brianna" and an interview was scheduled with CNN's Brianna Keilar, who conducted a tough interview.
+In 2015, Golodryga, whose husband was a former Bill Clinton staff member, was selected by Hillary Clinton to conduct Hillary's first interview as a presidential candidate.
+However, Hillary Clinton said her choice was "Bianna", which was misinterpreted by Hillary's staff as "Brianna" and an interview was scheduled with CNN's Brianna Keilar, who conducted a tough interview.
 Golodryga responded, "It happens all the time that my name gets butchered.
 I never thought it would impede me from participating in what would be one of the biggest stories of my life."

 On October 3, 2018, it was announced on CBS This Morning that she would be joining the team as a co-host.
 On April 3, 2019, CBS News announced that she had chosen to leave the network.
-Later that year CNN announced that Golodryga had accepted a full-time role at the network as a senior global affairs analyst.
+Later that year, CNN announced that Golodryga had accepted a full-time role at the network as a senior global affairs analyst.